statamic/docs/content/collections/tags/session-flash.md

 ---
-title: "Session:Flash"
+title: 'Session:Flash'
-overview: The session:flash tag is used to store data for a single request.
+overview: 'The session:flash tag is used to store data for a single request.'
+updated_at: 1573660510
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 id: 29957a36-a15a-4fd0-9342-b829b6235fea
+published: false
 ---
 ## Usage